antihax/goesi/esi/docs/AssetsApi.md

 > []PostCharactersCharacterIdAssetsLocations200Ok PostCharactersCharacterIdAssetsLocations(ctx, characterId, itemIds, optional)
 Get character asset locations

 Return locations for a set of item ids, which you can get from character assets endpoint.
-Coordinates for items in hangars or stations are set to (0,0,0)  ---
+Coordinates for items in hangars or stations are set to (0,0,0)  ---  [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#POST-/characters/{character_id}/assets/locations/)

 ### Required Parameters